-The Military Component also develops and prepares OCdts to function effectively within the College and Cadet Wing organization.
+The Military Pillar also develops and prepares OCdts to function effectively within the College and Cadet Wing organization.

-The Military Component of the ROTP, RETP, and UTPNCM programs at RMC provide Professional Military Training during the academic year.
-This Component is compulsory for all OCdts in all years.
+The Military Pillar of the ROTP and UTPNCM programmes at RMC provide Professional Military Training during the academic year.
+This Pillar is compulsory for all OCdts in all years.

 Focus by Year